 If your shares are held in "street name" (held in the name of a bank, broker or other holder of record), you will receive instructions from the holder of record.
 You must follow the instructions of the holder of record in order for your shares to be voted.
 Telephone and Internet voting also will be offered to stockholders owning shares through certain banks and brokers.
-If your shares are not registered in your own name and you would like to vote your shares at the Annual Meeting, you should contact your broker or agent to obtain a legal proxy or broker's proxy card and bring it to the Annual Meeting in order to vote.
+If your shares are not registered in your own name and you would like to vote your shares at the Annual Meeting, you should contact your broker or agent to obtain a legal proxy authorizing you to vote your shares when you register for the Annual Meeting.